rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-templates.md

 - `children`: The html for the item's content.
 - `className`: The className string.
 - `disabled`: A boolean value stating if the array item is disabled.
+- `canAdd`: A boolean value stating whether new items can be added to the array.
 - `hasMoveDown`: A boolean value stating whether the array item can be moved down.
 - `hasMoveUp`: A boolean value stating whether the array item can be moved up.
 - `hasRemove`: A boolean value stating whether the array item can be removed.